The Wanocksett Experience

 Pre-Camp Orientation Meetings

 Orientation meetings for Scoutmasters and Senior Patrol Leaders are held every Wednesday night during the summer.
-Leaders are encouraged to attend the meeting 2 weeks prior to their arrival at camp.
-Join us at 6 PM for the Wednesday night BBQ followed by the a meeting with the camp administration at 7 PM.
+Leaders are asked to attend the meeting 2 weeks prior to their arrival at camp.
+The meeting with the camp administration will take place at 7 PM and be held virtually this summer.
 Refer the Leader’s Guide for the specific dates of the orientation meetings.